Market-Connections Professional Resume Writing Services

 • Definitely have a plan on how you’ll handle health insurance should you decide to walk away from your current job.

-• You might not be able to anticipate every single financial demand that will occur because of switching careers, so any extra funds you save will provide protection for you and your family.
+You might not be able to anticipate every single financial demand that will occur because of switching careers, so any extra funds you save will protect you and your family.

-If you consider all these points when thinking about making a career change, you’ll be as financially prepared as you can once you decide to take the leap into an exciting, new job.
+If you consider all these points when thinking about making a career change, you’ll be as financially prepared as you can once you decide to leap into an exciting, new job.

 Comments